Tuesday, November 4, 2025

 We vow every year to cut them off when they depart in the winter but, inevitably, one or two never abandon us.
 That's because, in our temperate climate, they don't hibernate: they only have what's called a "winter sleep."
 So, we end up feeding these hangers-on all winter, too, and by spring, they are joined by a fresh contingent of starving, exhausted nursing mothers begging at our patio door for kibble and fresh water.
 We always cave in!
 And so the cycle continues.

-Since we live on an island, keeping up with the requisite number of bags of their preferred food, Whiskas® Meaty Selections™ for cats, is difficult, especially in the fall when the babies have grown and their appetites are voracious as they fatten up for winter.
+Since we live on an island, keeping up with the requisite number of bags of their preferred food, Whiskas® Meaty Selections™ for cats, is difficult, especially in the fall when the babies have grown and their appetites have become voracious as they fatten up for winter.
 This morning, I realized that we were running out of Whiskas.
-In a panic, I dashed to our soon-to-be-closed-forever hardware store to buy a few bags of whatever was available—what turned out to be a much more expensive, higher quality brand—to tide us over until our next delivery of Whiskas.
+In a panic, I dashed to our soon-to-be-closed-forever hardware store to buy a few bags of whatever was available—what turned out to be a much more expensive, higher-protein brand—to tide us over until our next delivery of Whiskas.

 Instead of gratitude, we encountered only sullen looks.
 The raccoons pointedly ignored the full bowls behind them and stood on their hind legs, glaring at us through our glass doors, demanding their favourite fare!
 How do we know what they want?
 Raccoons are excellent communicators and always manage to get us to do their bidding.
 But not this time.
 Despite the obvious protest, we are ignoring them and hope that that by the end of the night, their bowls will be empty.